openenclave/openenclave/docs/VisualStudioLinux.md

    - Enable OpenSSH server installation when given the choice during setup.
    - All other options are sufficient to leave as the defaults or changed as desired.

-On the Linux build machine or VM:
+On the Linux build machine or ssh into the VM:

 - Install the Open Enclave SDK.
 See [installation instructions for Ubuntu 16.04](https://github.com/microsoft/openenclave/blob/master/docs/GettingStartedDocs/install_oe_sdk-Ubuntu_16.04.md) or [installation instructions for Ubuntu 18.04](https://github.com/microsoft/openenclave/blob/master/docs/GettingStartedDocs/install_oe_sdk-Ubuntu_18.04.md), except that step 2 on those pages is outdated and result